Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Simulation Results

-Fig.~\ref{figsim1} compares the proposed scheme with baseline methods across several performance metrics over training episodes, including: (a) total utility, (b) total signaling overhead, (c) total communication utility, (d) total sensing utility, (e) overall efficiency, and (f) total training lo As shown in Figs.~\ref{figsim1}(a)–(d), the USR, total utility, total communication utility, and total sensing utility of all learning-based schemes increase steadily and eventually converge, confirming the convergence of the MAPPO framework.
+Fig.~\ref{figsim1} compares the proposed scheme with baseline methods across several performance metrics over training episodes, including: (a) USR, (b) total utility, (c) total communication utility, (d) total sensing utility, (e) total signaling overhead, and (f) training loss.
+As shown in Figs.~\ref{figsim1}(a)–(d), the USR, total utility, total communication utility, and total sensing utility of all learning-based schemes increase steadily and eventually converge, confirming the convergence of the MAPPO framework.
 All three learning-based approaches significantly outperform the non-learning Random-MRT baseline in terms of USR, communication utility, and sensing utility, demonstrating the effectiveness of the proposed MAPPO-based design.
 Among the learning-based schemes, the CFN-Only method achieves the highest communication and sensing utilities, as full federated cooperation provides the greatest spatial diversity gain.
-However, Fig.~\ref{figsim1}(e) indicates that CFN-Only method also incurs the highest signaling overhead due to the extensive CSI exchange required for federated cooperation.
+However, Fig.~\ref{figsim1}(e) indicates that the CFN-Only method also incurs the highest signaling overhead due to the extensive CSI exchange required for federated cooperation.
 In contrast, the CCN-Only scheme has the lowest signaling overhead but also the lowest communication and sensing performance, as it avoids federated cooperation entirely.
-By striking a balance between these trade-offs, the proposed scheme achieves the highest USR in Fig.~\ref{figsim1}(a), offering a more favorable compromise between utility performance and signaling overhead than both CCN-Only and CFN-Only.
-Finally, Fig.~\ref{figsim1}(f) illustrates that the total training loss decreases monotonically and stabilizes quickly, further validating the convergence and numerical stability of the proposed MAPPO-based learning framework.
+By striking an effective balance between these trade-offs, the proposed scheme achieves the highest USR, as shown in Fig.~\ref{figsim1}(a).
+Specifically, it attains approximately a 10\% USR improvement compared with the CCN-Only method and about a 12\% improvement compared with the CFN-Only method after convergence.
+This result demonstrates the benefit of achieving a better compromise between service utility enhancement and signaling overhead, thereby outperforming both baselines.
+Finally, Fig.~\ref{figsim1}(f) illustrates that the total training loss decreases monotonically and stabilizes quickly, further validating the convergence and numerical stability of the proposed framework.

+Fig.~\ref{fig4bar} shows the performance comparison between the proposed algorithm and the benchmark schemes under different grouping parameters.
+It is observed that both the proposed algorithm and the CFN-Only scheme achieve better performance as the maximum number of clusters and the maximum group size increase, since the enlarged coordination space offers more degrees of freedom for cooperation.
+Moreover, the proposed algorithm consistently outperforms the baseline schemes, which demonstrates its effectiveness and robustness.